 of acute stroke patients who present to the ED.

-the management of inpatients with acute stroke symptoms, or those who present between
+guidelines for the management of inpatients with acute stroke symptoms

-Activate the Acute Stroke Protocol for all patients who were Last Seen Well less than 8
+Activate the Acute Stroke Protocol (group page ED2CT) for all patients who were Last Seen Well (LSW) less than 12

 hours before ED arrival with acute neurological symptoms.
 In cases with fluctuating

-symptoms, those with complex issues, or who are possible research subjects, the
+symptoms, those with complex issues, or who may be candidates for acute clinical research, the

-The following chart, which outlines the Time Targets mentioned in the Primary Stroke Service Regulations, is included to help
+The following chart outlines the Time Targets mentioned in the Massachusetts Department of Public Health Primary Stroke Service (DPH PSS)